-We spotted a Chromium Gerrit entry detailing a new "Eche SWA" component, and over the last few weeks, more and more details on it emerged in the Chromium code.
-From what 9to5Google and we could gather, Eche SWA is a system web app that is capable of broadcasting video via WebRTC (the technology also used for video chat apps) and the option to send back some data.
+We spotted a Chromium Gerrit entry detailing a new "Eche SWA" component, and over the last few months, more details on it have emerged in the Chromium code.
+From what we could gather, Eche SWA is a system web app that is capable of broadcasting video via WebRTC (the technology also used for video chat apps) and the option to send back some data.
 An entry in the Chromium source code reads, "Implements the core logic of the EcheApp which is a SWA to transmitting video and bidirectional data over WebRTC."

 Some changes to the Phone Hub fit the video transmitting/screen mirroring narrative.
 Google is working on making phone notifications openable in an Eche window, and the icon we found depicting a text bubble transcending beyond a phone corroborates these findings.
 We were also able to activate a dummy window of the new Eche app, which you can see below.

-This sure sounds like you might be able to see and interact with your phone's screen right from your Chromebook to reply to notifications.
+All this taken together, it sure sounds like you might be able to see and interact with your phone's screen right from your Chromebook to reply to notifications and more.
 While that might seem superfluous on a device that runs Android apps natively, we can see how it could be beneficial for single-device apps like WhatsApp, Signal, or banking apps.
-It would also remove friction when switching between devices if you don't want to set up all of your apps on your Chromebook in addition to your phone.
-It still remains to be seen how fully featured the connection between your phone and your Chromebook will be, though.
-You might be able to control it remotely à la scrcpy, but it's also possible that you'll be limited to reacting to notifications.
+It would also remove friction when switching between devices if you don't want to set up all your apps on your Chromebook in addition to your phone.
+It remains to be seen how fully featured the connection between your phone and your Chromebook will be, though.
+You might be able to fully control your phone remotely à la scrcpy, but it's also possible that you'll be limited to reacting to notifications.

 And it looks like there's a big catch, at least in the beginning.
 9to5Google found another code change that suggests that Eche will be a Pixel-exclusive feature.
 Google has been releasing new features to Pixels before they make their way to other phones in recent years, but there are enough other examples of features that remain Pixel-exclusive, like Now Playing or the Recorder app.
 If Google pulls through with screen mirroring, let's hope that the company will also open it to phones beyond the Pixel line.